 - 3.1.
-The Trust aims to: - Provide and maintain a safe and healthy environment. - Establish and maintain safe working procedures amongst students, staff, contractors and all visitors to the Trust sites. - Have robust procedures in place in case of emergencies. - Ensure that premises and equipment are maintained safely, and are regularly inspected.
+The Trust aims to: - Provide and maintain a healthy and safe environment. - Establish and maintain safe working procedures amongst students, staff, contractors and all visitors to the Trust sites. - Have robust procedures in place in case of emergencies. - Ensure that premises and equipment are maintained safely, and are regularly inspected.